cornelius-erfort/germany-53-17-districts/README.md

 ### Example: Recklinghausen

 In order to demonstrate the logic behind the conversion, the following image illustrates the conversion of 1953 counties to the 2017 county "Recklinghausen" (in red).
 We can see that most 1953 counties were almost entirely merged into the new county.
-Recklinghausen (2017) is mostly made up of the counties Recklinghausen, Stadt (1953) and Recklinghausen (1953).
+Recklinghausen (2017) is made up of the former counties Recklinghausen, Stadt (1953), Recklinghausen (1953), Gladbeck (1953), and Castrop-Rauxel (1953).
+For each of these counties, more than 90% of the former county area is now part of the new county.
 Only small fractions of other adjacent counties were added to the newly formed county.
 This is a pattern that can be observed throughout West Germany: tow or mroe smaller counties are merged into larger ones, often cities and the surrunding rural areas are combined.

 *Example of conversion of old into new counties for the county "Recklinghausen*
 <img src="https://github.com/cornelius-erfort/germany-53-17-districts/raw/main/plots/conversion_example.png" width="80%">